-Executive Director, Head of Fund Services of North Asia, Intertrust GroupView bio
+Senior Executive Director, Head of Fund Services, Asia PacificView bio

 Fang Ling Khor

-Executive Director, Head of Fund Services of North Asia, Intertrust Group
+Senior Executive Director, Head of Fund Services, Asia Pacific

-Ling is Head of Fund Services of North Asia and a member of the Management Team of Intertrust Group in Hong Kong.
-In her role, she oversees business development and services delivery to alternative investment fund clients in North Asia, focusing on fund administration, regulatory & compliance and SPV services of alternative funds.
+Ling is Senior Executive Director, Head of Fund Services, Asia Pacific and a member of the Management Team of Intertrust Group in Hong Kong.
+In her role, she oversees business development and services delivery to alternative investment fund clients in Asia Pacific, focusing on fund administration, regulatory & compliance and SPV services of alternative funds.